luhack-test/slides/content/2023_24/session_7/_index.md

 Most forms are potentially vulnerable to XSS

-3 types of XSS: Reflected\, Stored\, and DOM\-based
+Main types of XSS: Reflected\, Stored\

----

-Alex, just mention that we’re not explaining about DOM-based XSS as it’s more complex and not what we’re doing today, but there’s need for awareness that it exists

 ---